rei/rei-cedar-docs/docs/release-notes/fall-2020/README.md

 #### CdrRadio / CdrCheckbox
 - Spacing and interaction logic has been updated.
+- New `background` prop added to adjust input styling depending on the background it is rendered on.

 #### CdrFormGroup
 - New `error` prop and slot added to enable validation of checkbox and radio groups.